Is your company spending too much on print? Useful tips for budget cuts

 Not to mention that paper documents have a negative impact on productivity.
 According to studies, workers lose an average of $14,000 in productivity each year due to difficulty in locating data needed to fulfill their jobs.
 When you think about it this way, the quest of finding an alternative to print is more and more urgent.

 However, there is a greater benefit than cost savings.
 Instead of filing, shredding, and trying to locate documents, time may be better spent marketing the company’s products and services and providing outstanding customer support.
+For example, you can improve customer experience using IVR software and thus eliminate the need for a live agent manually to respond to incoming calls.
+It allows businesses of all sizes to offer a high level of “always-on” customer self-service options in addition to connecting callers to the appropriate agents when needed.
 Employees may focus on developing the top line of the firm with less paper and less time spent managing it.

 It’s simple to reduce waste.
 According to industry surveys, boosting the use of email and online services, as well as completing double-sided copying, can lower paper usage by 25% for the average organization.
 But we’ll get into more details about this topic later in the article.